Observables in Quantum Mechanics and the Importance of Self-adjointness: Motivation

 In particular the free quantum Hamiltonian is given by

-All this appears quite natural from the following standpoint as well.
-If $|a|<\infty$ and/or $|b|<\infty$, the space $L^2(a,b)$ can be considered the subspace of functions vanishing outside the interval $(a,b)$ in the space $L^2(\mathbb{R})$ of states of a particle on the whole axis $\mathbb{R}$, whereas all the observables defined on $L^2(a,b)$, including $\hat{x}$ and $\hat{p}$, can be considered restrictions to this subspace of well-known SA operators defined on $L^2(\mathbb{R})$.
-For the case of a finite interval $[a,b]$, the position operator $\hat{x}$ becomes a bounded SA operator defined everywhere \cite{r-s-1}.
-Considering $\hat{p}$ as an SA operator, we have a set of three SA operators $\hat{x}$, $\hat{p}$ and $\hat{H}$ with the commutation relations
+So far everything seams well defined and unambiguous, since in case the boundaries of the interval are finite $\left|a\right|,\left|b\right|<\infty$ one can consider the Hilbert space $L^2(a,b)$ as a subspace of $L^2(\mathbb{R})$ where all the states vanish outside the interval $(a,b)$ (they are compactly supported functions), while the observables $\hat{x}$ and $\hat{p}$ are restrictions of the well-known SA operators defined on $L^2(\mathbb{R})$ to this subspace.
+Notice that for the finite interval $[a,b]$, the position operator $\hat{x}$ becomes a bounded SA operator defined everywhere \cite{r-s-1}.
+Considering the momentum $\hat{p}$ and Hamiltonian $\hat{H}$ also as SA operators satisfying\footnote{This is actually just the symmetric condition, which in the final-dimensional case is hermiticity.}

-If all the previous statements hold, then the following observations seem paradoxical and cast doubt on the consistency of the adopted quantization scheme.